Titanic Bow Video:

 On July 15, 1892, Naronic made her maiden voyage from Liverpool to New York.
 She made five more voyages after this without incident.
 At 6:00 AM on February 11, 1893, Naronic departed Alexandra Dock, Liverpool, bound for New York under the command of 20 year White Star Line veteran William Roberts.
 On this particular voyage Naronic was carrying 74 persons, including 14 cattlemen, 10 horse tenders, and 50 crew members.
 She was loaded with 3,600 tons of general cargo, and over 1,000 tons of coal.
 After dropping her pilot at Point Lynas, Wales, she was never heard from again.

 Unfortunately Naronic was not fitted with a radio and was unable to send out a distress call.
 In 1893 there were no capabilities for extensive air and sea searches as would occur today.
-In fact there was no extensive search conducted at all, outside of the White Star Liner Teutonic having reported that she took a bit more Southerly course to New York after it was realized that Naronic was overdue to see if she could spot any wreckage.
+In fact there was no search conducted at all, outside of the White Star Liner Teutonic having reported that she took a bit more Southerly course to New York after she was realized that Naronic was overdue to see if she could spot any wreckage.
 Initially the agent for the White Star Line offices in New York, Maitland Kersey, announced that the White Star Line was presuming Naronic had struck an iceberg.
 This was later to be refuted.

 BOTTLE MESSAGE ONE

 Then the mystery begins.
 On March 3, 1893, twenty days after her Liverpool departure, a bottle washes up on the shores of Bay Ridge, New York Bay.
 A man named William Clare spotted an old yellow bottle stamped John Hagg 113th St NY, NY on its bottom.
 He noticed a piece of paper inside that turned out to be a torn page from a book.
 Scribbled on the page were the words: